-The College offers an interest free payment plan.
+The University offers an interest free payment plan.
 Please contact the Bursar’s for additional information.

 Some loans are independent of financial need.
 Please refer to our loan information on our website.
 You will find information concerning the Federal Unsubsidized Stafford Loan, Alternative Loans, the Federal Parent (PLUS) Loan, and the Graduate PLUS (GPLUS) Loan.

 If your natural parents are separated or divorced, use the natural parent with whom you lived the most in the past twelve (12) months.
 If you lived with neither parent, or lived with each parent an equal number of days, use the parent that provided the most financial support to you over the past twelve (12) months.
 If that parent has remarried, you must also include the step parent’s financial information on the application, and parent and step parent should report themselves as married on the FAFSA.

 When completing the FAFSA, only provide the income information from the tax return for the parent who qualifies as your responsible parent and your parent should report divorced/separated on the FAFSA.